 Access modifiers are keywords in Java that determine the visibility and accessibility of classes, methods, variables, and constructors within a program.
 They play a crucial role in encapsulation and control the extent to which other parts of the program can interact with a class or its members.
 Java offers four main types of access modifiers:

-1. public: Members with the public access modifier are accessible from any class in any package.
-They have the widest scope of visibility and can be freely accessed and used.
+access modifier are accessible from any class in any package.
+They have the widest scope of visibility and can be freely accessed and used.private

-2. private: Members with the private access modifier are only accessible within the class they are declared in.
-They are not visible or accessible from outside the class, even from subclasses within the same package.
+access modifier are only accessible within the class they are declared in.
+They are not visible or accessible from outside the class, even from subclasses within the same package.protected

-3. protected: Members with the protected access modifier are accessible within the same package and in subclasses (even if they are in different packages).
-This modifier is useful for creating a limited form of visibility within the package and promoting controlled inheritance.
+access modifier are accessible within the same package and in subclasses (even if they are in different packages).
+This modifier is useful for creating a limited form of visibility within the package and promoting controlled inheritance.default

 Access Modifier Usage: